syncfusion-content/wpf-docs/wpf/Autocomplete/Getting-Started.md

 ## Autocomplete modes

 Suggestions can be shown in number of ways.
-TextBoxExt supports the following.
+SfTextBoxExt supports the following.

 <table>
 <tr>